Expert Surgical Care, Right Here in Our Office

 Sedation Options for Oral Surgery

-We want every patient to feel calm and comfortable during surgery.
+Above all, we want every patient to feel calm and comfortable during surgery.
 That’s why our oral surgery appointments include access to moderate IV sedation, administered by our trained oral surgeon and team.
 This form of sedation allows you to remain conscious but relaxed, with little or no memory of the procedure afterward.
-You’ll be monitored closely throughout the visit, and we’ll review all pre- and post-operative instructions with you beforehand to ensure a smooth experience.
+You’ll be monitored closely throughout the visit, ensuring your safety at every stage of treatment, and we’ll review all pre- and post-operative instructions with you beforehand to ensure a smooth experience.
 With sedation, you can feel more at ease, even during complex surgical procedures.

 On-Site Surgeon Available Weekly